sigmacomputing/sigmaquickstarts/site/sigmaguides/src/08_2023_first_friday_features/08_2023_first_friday_features.md

 [Documentation Link:](https://help.sigmacomputing.com/hc/en-us/articles/18744762013843--Column-Level-Security-Beta-)

 ### New permission in Account Types
-You are now able to set the ability for a user to create new folders in `Administration` > `Account Types.`

-This permission provides the option to restrict or grant folder creation permissions.
-To configure this in the Admin Portal, go to Account Types > Create New Account Type.
+This new permission provides the option to restrict or grant folder creation permissions.
+To configure this go to `Administration` > `Account Types` > `Create New Account Type`.

 For more information, [see User Account Types.](https://help.sigmacomputing.com/hc/en-us/articles/360037430633-User-Account-Types)